sanity-io/sanity-next-algolia-example/manual-installation.md

    - Click on "Environment Variables"
    - Add all the variables from your `.env` file.
 Don't forget to set `NEXT_PUBLIC_SANITY_STUDIO_URL` the url of your deployed studio.
+   - Add Algolia environment variables `NEXT_PUBLIC_ALGOLIA_APP_ID`, `ALGOLIA_API_KEY`, and `ALGOLIA_INDEX_NAME` as environment variables in Vercel.
+You can find these in your Algolia account dashboard.

+> **Tip:** Algolia comes with a set of predefined API keys.
+Search API Key works on all your Algolia application indices and is safe to use in your production frontend code.
+Write API Key is used to create, update and DELETE your indices.

 6. Click "Deploy" to start the deployment process.